kevinevans1/90DaysOfDevOps/2024/day71.md

 ## Deployment Scenario (Let's Get, Hands On With Azure)
 In this scenario we will deploy a simple AKS cluster using both Bicep & Terraform IaC languages.

-Ensure you have logged into your Azure environment using the AZ CLI.
+Ensure you have logged into your Azure environment using the Azure CLI.
 ### Azure CLI
 ```
 az login